ApexNode-host/ApexNode-Docs/README.md

 -   [Game Panel Guides](panel) - Learn more about our game panel, how to [change games](panel/changegame), [split servers](panel/splitserver), and more!

--   [Game Server Guides](games) – Step-by-step tutorials for configuring and optimizing servers for Minecraft, Project Zomboid, BeamMP, Terraria, Palworld, Vintage Story, and more.
+-   [Game Server Guides](games) – Step-by-step tutorials for configuring and optimizing servers for Minecraft, Project Zomboid, BeamNG, Terraria, Palworld, Vintage Story, and more.

 -   [Billing & Account Management](billing) – Understand how our [Billing Portal] works, manage subscriptions, and troubleshoot payment issues.